 The W. Garfield Weston Foundation is proud of its significant role in preserving Canada’s natural legacy.
 This work in land conservation, in both rural and urban areas, demonstrates what private individuals and family foundations can achieve.

-The W. Garfield Weston Foundation has made a lead gift of $1 million to the revitalization of the Garrison Common at the Fort York National Historic Site.
+The W. Garfield Weston Foundation made a lead gift of $1 million in 2012 to the revitalization of the Garrison Common at the Fort York National Historic Site.
 The fort is situated on 17.4 hectares of land, a huge expanse on the western edge of the downtown core.

 The Garrison Common is part of the battlefield where the Battle of York was fought in 1813.
 This long-neglected patch of green between a highway and condo towers will become an amazing urban green space and a destination for the entire city and a unique public space for the nearby community to enjoy.

 Since the early 1980's, The W. Garfield Weston Foundation has contributed to land securement and stewardship projects across Canada which include the following:

 - In partnership with the Nature Conservancy of Canada, support for high-level Canadian scientists and graduate students has allowed for the creation of a digital public library of stewardship and planning materials which have informed many conservation actions.
 These, along with the completion of conservation blueprints, help to set conservation priorities from coast to coast.